timbru31/spigot-anti-piracy-csv-exporter/README.md

 The code is linted using `ESLint`.
 Keep the warnings to zero. :smile:

-Please make sure they all pass and add new ones when you develop new stuff! :smile:

 **Please follow the commitizen style when making new commits!**

 The project is written using bleeding edge software.
 I'm trying my best to keep it updated.